faisal-showwcase/react-query-demo/README.md

+# react-query-demo
+Star wars info listing by using react-query

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).